Skip to contents

 You want to first show the graphic that you will create by the end of the topic.
 You show it once at the start of the topic and once before the last exercise, as a reminder of what the graphic should look like so students do not need to scroll all the way back up.

-You should put the code for the graph in the code chunk at the start of the topic.
+You should put the code for the graphic in the setup code chunk.
 Save the code to an object.
 The name of the object should have a “_p” suffix, where the “p” stands for “plot.”
 This way, you only have to put the object name in the code chunk at the end of the topic rather than copying the code.

 You then build up the graphic, line by line, over a series of exercises, providing hints along the way.